kanaria69/Mainecoco/README.md

-## Where do owls go to buy their baby clothes?
-The owlet malls.
+## Why do cows wear bells?
+Because their horns don't work.